dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 ![](../images/installer-guide/mac-install-md/munki-process.png)

-* **macOS 12 and above note**: As newer macOS introduces new issues with USBs we are required to do an early USB map for proper functionality in Big Sur 11.3 and above.
-This could be achieved by using USBToolBox in Windows or Windows PE.
+* **macOS 12 and above note**: As recent macOS versions introduce changes to the USB stack, it is highly advisable that you map your USB ports (with USBToolBox) before installing macOS.
   * <span style="color:red"> CAUTION: </span> With macOS 11.3 and newer, [XhciPortLimit is broken resulting in boot loops](https://github.com/dortania/bugtracker/issues/162).
     * If you've already [mapped your USB ports](https://dortania.github.io/OpenCore-Post-Install/usb/) and disabled `XhciPortLimit`, you can boot macOS 11.3+ without issues.